-While the MPR Data indicated in Table 1: Data Elements, is payment-related, it is important to note that the Sending Party may also hold non-financial customer data on behalf of a merchant (e.g. customer email, customer billing address etc.).
+While the MPR Data indicated in Table 1: Data Elements, is payment-related, it is important to note that the Sending Party may also hold additional financial and non-financial customer data on behalf of a merchant (e.g. recurring payment schedules, token status, customer email, customer billing address etc.).
 In such cases, the Primary Parties are expected to mutually agree on the Porting of this additional information to prevent the cardholder from needing to resupply it.

-Implicit in the Standard is that both the Sending Party and Receiving Party be PCI-DSS4 compliant, and that the merchant has obtained cardholder consent to store the customer's payment related data.
+Implicit in the Standard is that both the Sending Party and Receiving Party be PCI DSS compliant, and that the merchant has obtained cardholder consent to store the customer's payment-related data.

-Absence of the PAN
+Absence of the FPAN

-In some cases, the PAN may no longer be held by the Sending Party, having been purged and replaced with one of more Scheme Tokens.
+In some cases, the PAN may no longer be held by the Sending Party, having been purged and replaced with one or more Scheme Tokens.
 Clause 3.1.1 of the Standard addresses this by specifying data fields in the minimum data to be ported, which can be defined by the Schemes to support their Token Migration Services.
-These services are expected to facilitate the porting of TPANs when the PAN is no longer held by a PSP.
+These services are expected to facilitate the porting of TPANs when the FPAN is no longer held by a PSP.
+It is noted that the FPAN is only a mandatory field if it is held by the Sending Party.
+If it has been deleted and replaced by Scheme Tokens, those Tokens should be migrated using the processes defined by the relevant Scheme.